Isamu Oguni President and CEO

-As there are cases of illegal intrusions and crimes occurring regardless of whether the inhabitants are at home or not, this product can help you recognize the presence of intruders early so that you can ensure your safety by reporting and defending yourself.
+Since there are cases of illegal intrusions and crimes occurring regardless of whether the inhabitants are at home or not, this product can help you recognize the presence of intruders early, so that you can ensure your safety by reporting and defending yourself.

-Nowadays, the products are used in buildings and facilities around the world as they have been recognized for their high reliability and have about 40% share of the global market.
+Currently, these products are used in buildings and facilities around the world as they have been recognized for their high reliability, and the company has about 40% share of the global market.

 ③ Contact-free switch for automatic doors